|

 Abbot ultimately reject Roman Catholicism as primitive,

-superstitious, and divisive, Scott shows that it offers its
+superstitious, and divisive, Scott shows that it offers its adherents

-adherents expansiveness, exuberance, and humour which they
+expansiveness, exuberance, and humour which they indulge at the

-a praiseworthy sense of awe, reverence, and mystery.
+sense of awe, reverence, and mystery.

 Schoenfield,

 Mark L. ‘Waging Battle: Ashford v.
-Thornton, Ivanhoe and
+Thornton, Ivanhoe

-Legal Violence’, in Medievalism and the Quest for
+and Legal Violence’, in Medievalism and the Quest for

 the 'Real' Middle Ages, ed.
-Claire A. Simmons (London:
+Claire A. Simmons (London: Frank

-Frank Cass, 2001), pp. 61-86.
+Cass, 2001), pp. 61-86.

 Argues